IDG Survey: Cost Concerns Remain the Top SD-WAN Adoption Challenge

 - flexiWAN features an open architecture which makes it modular

-Interested in kicking the tiers of flexiWAN, get the beta from here.
+Interested in kicking the tiers of flexiWAN, open a free account and try it yourself.

 The cost of SD-WAN is still a concern keeping enterprises on the fence with their decision to move forward with its deployment.
 A major reason for its high cost is the dominance of the market by the large and traditional networking companies that lock-in their customers with large and monolithic SW stacks that put them in the vicious cycle of SD-WAN cost.
 The way to break out of this vicious cycle is to open the SD-WAN market through open source and modular solutions.
 This give enterprises and service providers better control and differentiation by selecting the elements and capabilities of the SD-WAN product they deploy which in turn impacts price.

 - Learn when standards matter (and when they don’t)

 - Learn why appliance consolidation shouldn’t drive your SD-WAN selection process